 The authors acknowledge financial support from the National Institutes of Health (F32 GM106629 to JKM), the Fundação de Amparo à Pesquisa do Estado de São Paulo, and the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (fellowships to AACN).
 The authors thank Y Trotsenko for providing M. extorquens DM17, C Miller for advice on testing ClcA directionality, DD Nayak for outlining several of the early concepts of this project, NF Delaney for providing six Methylobacterium isolates, and members of the Marx Laboratory for offering helpful comments on the manuscript.
 Genome sequencing at the University of Idaho IBEST Genomics Resources Core was supported by grants from the National Center for Research Resources (P20RR016448) and the National Institute of General Medical Sciences (P20GM103397) from the National Institutes of Health.

-- Michael Laub, Reviewing Editor, Massachusetts Institute of Technology, United States
+- Michael Laub, Massachusetts Institute of Technology, United States

 © 2014, Michener et al.